 Yet in contrast to school days, I suggest we learn or re-learn only as much as we need about grammar for the sole purpose of deciding what is still relevant today in the context of what we want to say.

 Is that the answer you might have been expecting I wonder?

 Did you want me to say that grammar is "essential".
-Well arguably some aspects of grammar are important, others less so.
+Arguably some aspects of grammar are important, while others less so.

 Explanation: the English language (whichever version) is a continually evolving experience.
 Life changes and the world moves on.
 Customs and conventions change over time as we become more exposed to different influences.

 Key point: writers and communicators need to at least understand, appreciate and apply the most appropriate rules of grammar, to match the times in which they're writing, and to meet the demands of each writing assignment — in order to know when to "bend" or even ignore some of those "conventions."

 So don't be afraid to break the "rules" if you believe do so gives your writing more fluidity, energy, drama, impact.

 If you rigidly keep to the "accepted rules" of grammar, writing can become stuffy, staid and pompous.
 I hope you'll agree, a route that is a bad idea and one that usually doesn't serve us well.

 Key tip: reality check: I suggest that rules called for in an English school essay — even today — will rarely provide enough fluency in a "real world" commercial document designed to achieve a persuasive, engaging objective.